 This is where probiotics come in handy.
 Probiotics are live bacteria that support the good bacteria in your body.
 Most people know about probiotics from yogurt and their benefits for your gut.
 But they can also heavily influence the health of your skin.

 Using probiotics in topical form as part of your skincare routine can help various skin conditions.
 Some probiotics can boost the skin's production of ceramides.
 These lipids trap moisture in the skin and help keep acne-causing bacteria at bay.

 As you get older, your skin's pH increases and causes it to dry more quickly.
 This allows harmful bacteria to grow more rapidly, so probiotics support healthy bacteria to help balance the skin's pH.

-Probiotics can also be used on your scalp for certain benefits. has shown that an unhealthy scalp resulting from microbial overgrowth of Malassezia furfur can impact the quality of the hair emerging from the scalp, resulting in weakened hair.
-When you apply probiotics to your scalp, they can control dysbiosis as well as help soothe irritation, strengthen hair follicles and prevent hair from falling out.
+Probiotics can also be used on your scalp for certain benefits.
+Various studies show that an unhealthy scalp resulting from microbial overgrowth of Malassezia furfur can impact the quality of the hair emerging from the scalp, resulting in weakened hair.
+When you apply probiotics to your scalp, they can control dysbiosis and help soothe irritation, strengthen hair follicles and prevent hair from falling out.

 Ingesting Probiotics For Your Health

 One of the best ways to encourage microbial diversity within your body is by eating healthy foods.
 You can eat foods that contain prebiotics like garlic, legumes and oats.
 You can also focus on probiotic-rich food like yogurt to stimulate beneficial skin bacteria.

 If you don't want to eat foods with probiotics, you can also take a probiotic supplement.
 Additionally, you can directly impact your skin healthy by using topical probiotics.